Who is Javokhir Sindarov? Records, Achievements and 2026 Candidates

 Summary

 The story of Javokhir Sindarov is a brilliant example of how early passion, family support, and extreme dedication can lead to global greatness.
 Guided by his coach Mukhiddin Madaminov and supported by his chess-playing brother Islombek, Javokhir broke historic age records by becoming a Grandmaster at just 12 years old.
-He seamlessly transitioned from a youth prodigy to a national hero, helping Uzbekistan win a historic gold medal at the 2022 Chess Olympiad.
-His calm, calculated, and sharp playing style makes him a nightmare for opponents under pressure.
-By conquering the grueling 2025 FIDE World Cup in Goa and becoming the youngest winner in the tournament’s history, he has proven that he belongs at the absolute top.
-Now, as he prepares for the 2026 Candidates Tournament, Javokhir Sindarov carries the hopes of Uzbekistan and stands ready to challenge for the ultimate crown of World Chess Champion.
+He helped Uzbekistan win a historic gold medal at the 2022 Chess Olympiad and conquered the grueling 2025 FIDE World Cup to become the youngest World Cup winner in history.
+Then in April 2026, he delivered the most dominant Candidates Tournament performance ever seen in the modern era.
+He went undefeated across 14 rounds, scored a record 10.0 out of 14 points, and extended his classical unbeaten streak to 50 games.
+At just 20 years old, Javokhir Sindarov is no longer a prodigy with potential.
+He is a confirmed World Championship challenger, one of the top five players in the world by live rating, and the greatest chess player his country has ever produced.

 Frequently Asked Questions (FAQ)